 For many of our clients, hiring is constantly top-of-mind.
 As their organizations grow, the need to fill new roles increases, too.
-Yet you’d be surprised how many hires don’t work out.
+Yet you’d be surprised how many hires for hard to fill jobs don’t work out.

 In the 2020 State of Talent Optimization Report, we found that only 49% of last year’s hires were considered good hires.
 When trying to fill a position, it’s essentially a coin flip whether or not you’ll be satisfied with the final choice!

-When hiring for hard-to-fill positions, how do you get the right talent in the right seats?
+When hiring for hard to fill jobs how do you get the right talent in the right seats?
 How do you ensure you don’t leave things to chance?